parit90/zksnark/README.md

 we can export the environmanet variable to access zokrates cli commands in ~/.zshrc file
 > export PATH=$PATH:$HOME/.zokrates/bin

-we can see full list of command with $ `zokrates` as command
+we can see full list of command by typing $ `zokrates` as command in terminal

 $ `git clone` this repo